Google Cloud · PDE

 Demand for GCP-specific data engineering expertise continues to grow as enterprises migrate data warehouses to BigQuery and adopt cloud-native pipeline architectures.
 Unlike vendor-neutral data engineering certifications, the PDE credential signals direct, validated proficiency with the specific GCP services most commonly used in production data environments.
 It pairs well with the Google Cloud Professional Machine Learning Engineer certification for those looking to expand into ML pipelines and MLOps.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 1063 questions.

 Explanation